rschristopher/rschristopher.github.io/src/custody/index.md

 1. The seed phrase is accessible to those you trust (family members and the like), and
 1. No one else could ever know the seed phrase

-Knowing how to fulfil the above is at the heart of how to custody Bitcoin.
+Knowing how to fulfill the above is at the heart of how to custody Bitcoin.

 ## Self Custody